ucl-cssb/CIN_SV/README.md

 ## Compilation
 Download the source code and then run `make` in folder "src" to generate the simulation program 'simsv' in a few seconds.
 The simulation program 'simsv' will be stored in a new folder called "bin".

+You may need to change BOOST libary path to `/opt/homebrew` on MacOS.

 # Usage